pullreports/pullreports-quick-start/grails/README.md

 If your database is not an H2 database, you must add an appropriate database JDBC driver to the `compile` Gradle configuration in order for the embedded container to provide a JNDI datasource to Pull Reports.

-For example, to use a PostgreSQL database, add the PostgreSQL driver `compile` dependency within `grails/build-ext.gradle`:
+For example, to use a PostgreSQL database, add the PostgreSQL driver `compile` dependency within `build-ext.gradle`:

     dependencies {
         ...